Bhoopesh123/OpenTelemetry/README_OpenTelemetry_Application_Metrics.md

     sudo service otelcol-contrib start
     sudo service otelcol-contrib status

-# 5. Add the below Dashboard id in Grafana
+# 5. Check the Application metrics on Grafana
 To Search all of the time series data points grouping by job

     count({__name__=~".+"}) by (job)